xiurongy3506/independent_study/entries/entry4.md

 To sum up, I did get a basic gist of how to-do-list works, and after I understand how the codes work, I will make my own to-do list in the future.

 ## Pomodoro Timer
 I wanted to create a Pomodoro timer, but my ability won't let me right now.
-I figure I would need to know how to know to create a basic timer first before jumping into the advanced timers.
+I figure I would need to know how to create a basic timer first before jumping into the advanced timers.

 Here's my Plan:
 1. Code along on how to make a basic timer.